VentralVex/ventralvex.github.io/index.md

 I'm currently researching the labor market impacts of AI, particularly the gap between theoretical exposure and realized automation.
 I'm also the president of Effective Altruism at UT Austin.

 Outside of work, I enjoy reading, writing, playing video games, and watching TV shows/films.
-I write on [Substack](https://substack.com/@aditpakala)
+I write on [Substack](https://substack.com/@aditpakala).
+Feel free to get in touch!